timurista/react-server-side/README.md

 Initial render on server, then client side breathes life on browser. -- react will crawl over it and add life cycle

+## React Router
+Express Route Handler
+- delegates routing to react-router
+- GET /users => * => /users (react-router)

+### Quick overview of react router
+request to express server -> shows index.html BrowserRouter Component looks at url in address bar renders some route.
+This wont work on server

+2 routers in app
+static router for server
+browserRouter for client